Post-Traumatic and Symptomatic Seizures: Practical Risk Stratification

 Practitioner-Guided Note

-For Post-Traumatic and Symptomatic Seizures: Practical Risk Stratification, use the highest-yield facts to drive concrete treatment decisions.
-Pay particular attention to Severe head injury: ~12% develop PTE (higher with intracranial lesions or LOC >24h), Early post-trauma seizures → 25-35% develop late PTE, and Prophylactic AEDs reduce acute seizures week 1 but do NOT prevent long-term PTE when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.
+For Post-Traumatic and Symptomatic Seizures: Practical Risk Stratification, focus on Severe head injury: ~12% develop PTE (higher with intracranial lesions or LOC >24h), Early post-trauma seizures → 25-35% develop late PTE, and Prophylactic AEDs reduce acute seizures week 1 but do NOT prevent long-term PTE when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.

 Key Takeaways